-Impact of COVID-19 on NCAA eligibility: The NCAA Eligibility Center loosened standards for students who initially enroll full-time during the 2021–22 academic year and intend to play D1 or D2 sports.
-Students won’t be required to take the ACT or SAT by the NCAA.
-Additionally, the use of pass/fail grades for core course requirements has been extended through the 2020–21 academic year.
+Impact of COVID-19 on NCAA eligibility: The NCAA Eligibility Center extended its COVID-19 initial eligibility policies for student-athletes who initially enroll full-time during the 2021-22 and 2022-23 academic years.
+Students who intend to play D1 or D2 sports won’t be required to take the ACT or SAT by the NCAA.
+Students are also allowed to use pass/fail grades for core courses through the 2021–22 academic year.
 To keep track of updates that will impact eligibility for current and future recruiting classes, NCSA will continue to share information on our coronavirus resources page.

 The NCAA Eligibility Center process will take months or years to complete, depending on when you register.
 While initial NCAA registration will take 15-30 minutes, expect to spend around 30 hours throughout high school dedicated to the NCAA Eligibility Center process.
 Here is a rough breakdown of each part: